duongphuhiep/ToolsPack.NetCore/ToolsPack.String/README.md

 var shortGuidUrlFriendly = g.ToShortGuid(true);
 Assert.Equal(g, ShortGuid.Parse(shortGuidUrlFriendly, true));
 ```
+**Note:**

-**Note:** if the ShortGuid (length-22) is still too long, you can create a even shorter unique id with [hashid](https://hashids.org/net/).
+1. if the ShortGuid (length-22) is still too long, you can create a even shorter unique id with [hashid](https://hashids.org/net/).
 Youtube is using this popular technique to create short + unique id for their videos.
 [Checkout this video](https://youtu.be/tSuwe7FowzE)

+2. Use the [NewId](https://github.com/phatboyg/NewId) library if you want to generate a sequential (sortable) GUID.
+It will also help to reduce the [MS Sql Server index fragmentation](https://andrewlock.net/generating-sortable-guids-using-newid/)

 ## SqlServerConnectionStringBuilder